-The Keeper of the Registers of Scotland, Sheenagh Adams, has launched a new land information service.
+The Keeper of the Registers of Scotland, Sheenagh Adams, has launched a new land information service this morning.

 ScotLIS, a lynchpin of Registers of Scotland’s (RoS) digital transformation, is an easy to use, map-based, online land information service.
 For the first time, citizens, communities, professionals and business will be able to access comprehensive information about any piece of land or property in Scotland.